 Fun fact(s): Looking like small trumpets coming out of the ground, I think it’s one of the cutest mushrooms ever!
 They also have hollow and fragile stems, which really remind me of trumpet flowers!

-Taste and Texture: Black trumpet mushrooms have an earthy, rich, and smoky flavor.
-Some people also describe its taste similar to truffles, talking about a good substitute over here!
-Texture-wise, they have a meaty but tender texture.
+Taste and Texture: Earthy, rich, and smoky flavor.
+They have a meaty but tender texture.

 8. Black Fungus